open innovation funnel

 Use Stage Gates to Ensure Accountability

-Each phase of the funnel should have defined exit criteria—clear, measurable benchmarks an idea, startup, or technology must meet before advancing.
+Each phase of the funnel should have defined exit criteria, such as clear, measurable benchmarks an idea, startup, or technology must meet before advancing.
 Involving cross-functional reviewers at each gate ensures balanced perspectives and prevents silos.
 This structured approach filters out low-value opportunities early, saving time and resources (Source: McKinsey & Company).

 Apply Agile Experimentation Principles